floragunncom/search-guard-docs/configuration.md

 _dls_: '{"term" : {"_type" : "payroll"}}'
 ```

 This grants the bearer of this permission to view documents of type `payroll`.
-You can define multiple queries, if this is the case they are OR'ed.
+You can also define multiple queries.
+If this is the case they are `OR'ed`.

-Note that you can make the DSL query as complex as you want, but since it has to be executed for each request, this of course comes with a performance penalty.
+Note that you can make the DSL query as complex as you want, but since it has to be executed for each query, this of course comes with a performance penalty.

 Defining FLS is even simpler: You specify one or more fields that the bearer of the permissions is able to see: